-Using the metaphor of a house to talk about economic security, we strive to strengthen the floor and raise the ceiling.
+Using the metaphor of a house to talk about economic security, we strive to strengthen the floor and eliminate the ceiling.
 "Strengthening the floor" means focusing on reinforcing a social safety net that protects people from economic distress when faced with unexpected situations.
-And "raising the ceiling" means emphasizing post-secondary education and training, and access to good jobs that provide living wages, strong benefits and career paths.
-Raising the ceiling also includes entrepreneurship and growing assets – from homeownership to retirement savings.
+And "eliminating the ceiling" means emphasizing post-secondary education and training, and access to good jobs that provide living wages, strong benefits and career paths.
+Eliminating the ceiling also includes entrepreneurship and growing assets – from homeownership to retirement savings.

 According to the Asset Funders Network, wealth helps to explain the long-standing racial health inequities that endure in our nation.
 It may be surprising to realize that the term "wealth" doesn’t necessarily refer to millionaires.
 Rather, AFN defines “high wealth” as possessing $104,000 or more in total assets.
 On average, White households are about 10 times wealthier than Black ones, and Whites have traditionally and historically had more assets than Blacks.
 To challenge entrenched inequities, we prioritize Californians from communities of color and low-income communities.
 These communities have long faced, and continue to face, systemic barriers to realizing their aspirations and achieving fulfilling lives.